 The main mode of delivery for the PISA 2012 assessment was paper-based.
-In moving to computer-based delivery for 2015, care is taken to maximise comparability between the two assessments.
+In moving to computer-based delivery for 2015, care was taken to maximise comparability between the two assessments.
 The following section describes some of the features intrinsic to a computer-based assessment.
-Although these features provide the opportunities outlined below, to ensure comparability the PISA 2015 survey consists solely of items from the 2012 paper-based assessment.
+Although these features provide the opportunities outlined below, to ensure comparability the PISA 2015 and 2018 assessments consist solely of items from the 2012 paper-based assessment.
 The features described here, however, will be used in future PISA assessments when their introduction can be controlled to ensure comparability with prior assessments.

-Increasingly, mathematics tasks at work involve some kind of electronic technology, so that mathematical literacy and computer use are melded together (Hoyles et al., 2002).
+Increasingly, mathematics tasks at work involve some kind of electronic technology, so that mathematical literacy and computer use are melded together (Hoyles et al., 2002[12]).
 For employees at all levels of the workplace, there is now an interdependency between mathematical literacy and the use of computer technology.
 Solving PISA items on a computer rather than on paper moves PISA into the reality and the demands of the 21st century.

 There is a great deal of research evidence into paper- and computer-based test performance, but findings are mixed.
 Some research suggests that a computer-based testing environment can influence students' performance.
-Richardson et al. (2002) reported that students found computer-based problem-solving tasks engaging and motivating, often despite the unfamiliarity of the problem types and the challenging nature of the items.
+Richardson et al. (2002[13]) reported that students found computer-based problem-solving tasks engaging and motivating, often despite the unfamiliarity of the problem types and the challenging nature of the items.
 They were sometimes distracted by attractive graphics, and sometime used poor heuristics when attempting tasks.

-In one of the largest comparisons of paper-based and computer-based testing, Sandene et al. (2008) found that eighth-grade students' mean score was four points higher on a computer-based mathematics test than on an equivalent paper-based test.
-Bennett et al. (2008) concluded from his research that computer familiarity affects performance on computer-based mathematics tests, while others have found that the range of functions available through computer-based tests can affect performance.
-For example, Mason (2001) found that students' performance was negatively affected in computer-based tests compared to paper-based tests when there was no opportunity on the computer version to review and check responses.
-Bennett (2003) found that screen size affected scores on verbal-reasoning tests, possibly because smaller computer screens require scrolling.
+In one of the largest comparisons of paper-based and computer-based testing, Sandene et al. (2005[14]) found that eighth-grade students' mean score was four points higher on a computer-based mathematics test than on an equivalent paper-based test.
+Bennett et al. (2008[15]) concluded from his research that computer familiarity affects performance on computer-based mathematics tests, while others have found that the range of functions available through computer-based tests can affect performance.
+For example, Mason (Mason, Patry and Bernstein, 2001[16]) found that students' performance was negatively affected in computer-based tests compared to paper-based tests when there was no opportunity on the computer version to review and check responses.
+Bennett (2003[17]) found that screen size affected scores on verbal-reasoning tests, possibly because smaller computer screens require scrolling.

-By contrast, Wang et al (2008) conducted a meta-analysis of studies pertaining to K-12 students' mathematics achievements which indicated that administration mode has no statistically significant effect on scores.
-Moreover, recent mode studies that were part of the Programme for the International Assessment of Adult Competencies (PIAAC) suggested that equality can be achieved (OECD, 2014).
+By contrast, Wang et al. (Wang et al., 2007[18]) conducted a meta-analysis of studies pertaining to K-12 students' mathematics achievements which indicated that administration mode has no statistically significant effect on scores.
+Moreover, recent mode studies that were part of the Programme for the International Assessment of Adult Competencies (PIAAC) suggested that equality can be achieved (OECD, 2014[191]).
 In this study, adults were randomly assigned to either a computer-based or paper-based assessment of literacy and numeracy skills.
 The majority of the items used in the paper delivery mode were adapted for computer delivery and used in this study.
 Analyses of these data revealed that almost all of the item parameters were stable across the two modes, thus demonstrating the ability to place respondents on the same literacy and numeracy scale.
 Given this, it is hypothesised that mathematics items used in PISA 2012 can be transposed onto a screen without affecting trend data.
-(The PISA 2015 field trial studied the effect on student performance of the change in mode of delivery.
-For further details see Box 1.2.)
+The PISA 2015 field trial studied the effect on student performance of the change in mode of delivery; for further details see Annex A6 of PISA 2015 Results, Volume I (OECD, 2016[20]).